malincwg/cybersec_resources/README.md

 # cybersec_resources
 A curated list of cyber security resources that I find useful and/or entertaining.
-Includes: Twitter accounts, podcasts, news sources, and much more!
+Includes: websites, podcasts, Twitter accounts, and much more!

+Websites:

+Podcasts:

+Twitter Accounts: